Dr. Reza Barati Ghahfarokhi

 Major Accomplishments/Significance of Contributions

-• A coreflooding setup capable of conducting waterflooding, chemical flooding and matrix acidizing experiments at reservoir temperature of maximum 60 ◦C, and pressures of maximum 2500 psi was built in-house.
-These current temperature and pressures ranges cover the current conditions of most of conventional oil reservoirs in Kansas, Oklahoma, and Texas.
+• A coreflooding setup capable of conducting waterflooding, chemical flooding, and matrix acidizing experiments at a reservoir temperature of maximum 60 ◦C, and pressures of a maximum 2500 psi was built in-house.
+These current temperature and pressure ranges cover the current conditions of most of conventional oil reservoirs in Kansas, Oklahoma, and Texas.
 This setup can be upgraded to 5000 psi pressure by changing the tubing and valves.

 • An API fracture conductivity system capable of measuring the conductivity of hydraulic and acid fractures under both static and dynamic conditions.

-• A HPHT pendant drop interfacial tension and contact angle measurement system.
+• An HPHT pendant drop interfacial tension and contact angle measurement system.

-• A HPHT rheometer capable of measuring foam rheological properties (shared with TORP).
+• An HPHT rheometer capable of measuring foam rheological properties (shared with TORP).

 • A Dean-Stark core cleaning setup.

-• A HPHT Rotating Disk setup capable of running experiments at temperature of maximum 250 ◦C and pressures as high as 5000 psi.
+• A HPHT Rotating Disk setup capable of running experiments at temperatures of maximum 250 ◦C and pressures as high as 5000 psi.

 I was awarded the SPE Junior Faculty Research Initiation Fellowship ($40,000) in 2012.
-I was nominated as a co-PI of the Kansas Interdisciplinary Carbonates Consortium in 2013.
+I was nominated as a co-PI of the 2013 Kansas Interdisciplinary Carbonates Consortium.
 I am also one of the founders and a PI of the Sustainable Hydrocarbon Recovery for Unconventional Resources.
 Overall, I have secured $559,843 of research funds from external sources as a single PI.
 I have also secured $3,898,637 of research funds from external sources as a co-PI.
-Internally, I have helped secure some $658,335 of funds as a PI or co-PI.
+Internally, I have helped secure some $658,335 as a PI or co-PI.

 In addition to the above funding, I have obtained several major in-kind donations ($99,009,727 in total) from Schlumberger and IHS-Mrkit.
 Some of those major donations are listed below: